octogen4/GWSC22-LNNU-ET-AL/README.md

   >Processing the test signals, plot periodograms and spectrograms

 sigfuns.m
-  Test signal functions , written in a function interface
+  >Test signal functions , written in a function interface

 SigmaData.m
-  Class to store the signal for processing
+  >Class to store the signal for processing

 testfilters.m
-  Exercises on filters
+  >Exercises on filters

 ### Lab2

 Codes in the 3 dirs does:
+>task1_Lantenna_patterns
+  >>Plot the antenna pattern of a given form
+>task2_L_AP_with_tenser
-  task1_Lantenna_patterns   Plot the antenna pattern of a given form task2_L_AP_with_tenser    Calculate the pattern functioins for the L-shaped ground base detector with tensors, considering burst and inspiral cases. task_toyLISA              Antenna pattern functions, response signals for LISA toy model
+  >>Calculate the pattern functioins for the L-shaped ground base detector with tensors, considering burst and inspiral cases.
+>task_toyLISA
+  >>Antenna pattern functions, response signals for LISA toy model

     Results shown in gif. figures are stored in report/fig/gif

 ### Lab3

+testData.m
-testData.m                  Exercise on data whitening, results are shown in /report/report_lwz.pdf testLIGOnoise.m             Generate colored noise with initial LIGO PSD
+>Exercise on data whitening, results are shown in /report/report_lwz.pdf

+testLIGOnoise.m
+>Generate colored noise with initial LIGO PSD

 ### Lab4

+testglrtqcsig.m
+>Clculate GLRT of the data

+testsignificance.m
+>Clculate significane of the data for a given signal template.
+We find that for all three data the significance are quite large (up to 0.8), meaning that the existance or the signal is highly unimpossible.

 ### Lab5
+GLRT test for data with quadratic chirp signal applying PSO algorithm. llrqc.m
+>

 ### Lab6